v-jerkin/hooverbot/README.md

     ![Create voice model](images/create_voice_model.png)

     This operation can take a significant amount of time, so perhaps let it run overnight.
-However, note you can train a custom speech model at the same time.
+You can train a custom speech model at the same time (see next section).

 1. After the new custom voice has been created, click **Deploy** next to the new voice in the Models page to create a new endpoint.